-Background color / Text color (Default: Background = Cyan / Text = Black)
+Background / Text color (Default: Cyan / Black)

 This option sets the background or text colors for the connection status and computer select screens.
 Colors can be one of eight solid or transparent colors.
 To change the background or text color, select it from the menu and press [Enter].
 The color selections will display showing the solid and transparent color choices.
 Use the arrow keys to select the desired color and press [Enter].